 Pedals are a key component in any sim racing setup.
 Not all pedals have a clutch out of the box because a sim racing clutch is not used for all types of sim racing.

-While throttle and clutch can be fairly similar on a sim racing pedal set, it is often the sim racing brake that’s the most unique.
+While the throttle and the clutch can be fairly similar on a sim racing pedal set, it is often the sim racing brake that’s the most unique part of a pedal set.
 This is because the brake has to take on larger amounts of force from your feet.

 Potentiometer-based pedals measure the braking force using a potentiometer meaning the brake force is measured by the travel of the pedals instead of the force compressing the pedals.